 #15 Rosencrantz and Guildenstern are Dead (Tom Stoppard)

-A hilarious, existential, tragi-comedy takes place mainly “in the wings” of Shakespeare’s Hamlet, exploring the lives of two minor characters, the courtiers Rosencrantz and Guildenstern.
-A hilarious read, and even more fun to experience on stage.
+A hilarious, existential, tragi-comedy which takes place mainly “in the wings” of Shakespeare’s Hamlet, exploring the lives of two minor characters, the courtiers Rosencrantz and Guildenstern.
+This is a hilarious read, and even more fun to experience on stage.
 A witty, sharp and lively read that I encourage reading slowly.
 Tom Stoppard’s intellect is sometimes hard to keep up with, but you will be smarter for having read this play.

 #16 Mother Courage and Her Children (Bertolt Brecht)

 So I’m a little embarrassed, as I have never read this play, however, there are few playwrights discussed more in classrooms and workshops than Bertolt Brecht.
 If you aren’ familiar with his work, get familiar.
 His plays I think are better watched than read due to their style, but if there’s no Brecht on in your town, get thee to a library!